convoluted-m/blog/content/about/index.md

 Apart from language and AI, I'm deeply passionate about mental health.
 I have been walking my personal path of integrating the different pieces of me, recoovering from depression and healing from trauma.
 Over the years I have learned a thing or two.
 I want to advocate for the world in which we can openly speak about mental health and transform the way we live to honour our unique stories.
 I'm a volunteer for mental health support charity AWARE NI.
 I believe there is a lot ahead of me to do in this space, it's a path that's unfolding in front of me every day.

-_PS.
-Did I tell you I love reading?_
+_PS Did I tell you I love reading?_

 ![more books](images/books_2.png)